folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 How it all ties together
 ------------------------

-Hold on to your hats -- this is s bit complicated.
+Hold on to your hats -- this is a bit complicated.

 * NPM is the Node Package Manager.
 Although it started out as part of Node, it's now more or less the universally used mechanism for